beaugunderson/ip-address/README.md

 javascript-ipv6
 ===============

-Doesn't do much yet but I'd like it to be a useful library for manipulating IPV6 addresses in JavaScript.
+javascript-ipv6 is a library for manipulating IPv6 addresses in JavaScript.

-What it does now
+Current functionality
 ----------------

 - Parsing of most IPv6 notations